FAQs

 Please contact your local support.
 The colleagues there can set up a moratorium for you as admins in the mySciebo portal.
 Any project boxes you manage should be transferred to a substitute person.
 You can do this yourself in the mySciebo portal for the project boxes you manage.

 If you leave your institution, you can no longer extend your sciebo account and it will be blocked after a grace period (max.
-1 year from the last extension)
+1 year from the last extension) and then

 Your identity will then need to be verified (e.g., via video identification), as we take data confidentiality very seriously.
-For the video identification
+For the video identification process, you

-process, you will need a high-resolution webcam and a valid identification document.
-Additionally, a valid email address must be provided, through which
+will need a high-resolution webcam and a valid identification document.
+Additionally, a valid email address must be provided, through which you will receive the

-you will receive the temporary access information.
+temporary access information.
 Please back up your data immediately, as we are not permitted to repeat this activation process indefinitely.

 Unfortunately, students cannot currently increase their storage volume.